justintranjt/justintranjt.github.io/_posts/2018-01-26-interning-in-israel.md

 focuses on machine learning solutions that detect abnormalities in various medical scans to assist radiologists in diagnosing potentially dangerous phenomena.

-I will be detailing my experiences in working for Aidoc this summe where I'll be focusing on machine learning solutions and whichever stack I will be working with.
+I will be detailing my experiences in working for Aidoc this summer where I'll be helping Aidoc develop their stack based on a Python app running in Flask as well as prototyping their image training software via MATLAB.
 Stay tuned for more updates this summer (and more sandy photos).